apham0741/Spring-CIS111BTest/README.md

 # Spring-CIS111BTest
-Testing creating a new remote repository
+Testing creating a new remote repository.

+Here are some changes.